Brother or Invaders? How Crisis-Driven Migrants Shape Voting Behavior

 Date Written: June 7, 2019

-Can voter's negative attitudes toward immigration be explained by self-interest or sociotropic motives?
-Self-interested voters care about their personal economic circumstances.
-Sociotropic voters display in-group bias and perceive migrants as threats to their culture.
-We study the voting effects of forced internal and international migration in Colombia and exploit the disproportionate flows of migrants to municipalities with early settlements of individuals from their origin locations.
+What explains voters' negative attitudes toward immigration?
+Self-interested voters care about their personal economic and social circumstances.
+Sociotropic voters display in-group bias and perceive migrants as threats to their customs and culture.
+We study the electoral effects of forced internal and international migration in Colombia to provide evidence on the relative importance of these two hypotheses.
+We exploit the fact that migrants disproportionally locate in places with earlier settlements of people from their place of origin.
 In line with the sociotropic hypothesis, we find that only international migration inflows increase political participation and shift votes from left- to right-wing ideologies.
-These results are not accounted for by the observed changes caused by migrants in socioeconomic variables.
+Also consistent with the sociotropic hypothesis, we show that these results are not accounted for by the observed changes caused by migration inflows on socioeconomic variables.

 Keywords: immigration, electoral outcomes, political economy